Memories and Minimalism from my Childhood:

 The 60s bourgeois Family Life in Istanbul.

 Every five to six years, the chairs and armchairs in our house were covered with new fabric again.
-Our mother would buy stylish fabrics, the upholsterer in our neighbourhood would come home and take our stuff to his work-shop.
+Our mother bought stylish fabrics, the upholsterer in our neighbourhood took our sofa and armchairs to his work-shop.
 We children eagerly waited for our seats to return to this empty house.

 Uncle Stelyo, a furniture polishing master, used to polish our furniture every summer.
-He would pour the polishing solution into a resin buffer, wrap the cotton in a thin cloth and do his job with pleasure.
+He poured the polishing solution into a resin buffer, wrapped the cotton in a thin cloth and did his job with pleasure.
 I think the tea, coffee and food that my mother serves throughout the day is one of the reasons why this polishing takes so long.
 We had enjoyed knowing that!
 These moments made us a family, we all shared a common enthusiasm for our home.

 I remembered my grandfather who was the engineer of the Tennis Apartment Block which is only 5 minutes walk away from Faik Pasha Suites Buildings.
 This Cihangir building; which was built in the 1940s and my mother who spent her childhood in this apartment has been my inspiration sources while I was designing Faik Pasha Suites.
 I dream of my grandfather, my mother and my aunt as they walked in front of the Faik Pasha 41 building at 40ies.